New aircraft wind data could boost weather forecast quality

 ECMWF results suggest that there are small differences in quality between ascent and descent data but that these are not sufficient to affect the decision.

 The charts show the number of AMDAR and Mode-S wind observations per box on an average day.
 The Mode-S observations are greater in number by more than a factor of ten.
 While most of the observations are made at high altitudes, lower-altitude measurements are made during aircraft ascents and descents.
-(Figure: Alexander Cress, DWD)
+(Figure: Ludwig-Maximilians-Universität München)

 The 23 scientists from ten national meteorological services and ECMWF attending the Obs-SET meeting discussed the status and future plans for in situ (non-satellite) observations in Europe.
 These observations are essential for global and European regional numerical weather prediction.